LiteObject/nlp-beginner-guide/nlp-technical-guide.md

 ### 6. Machine Translation
 This converts text from one language to another while preserving meaning.

+> **Note:** We touched on this in our [beginner guide](./README.md#8-machine-translation--translating-one-language-to-another).
+Here we'll explore the technical approaches.

 **Example:**
 - English: "How are you?"